0hlov3/0hlov3.github.io/content/posts/2025-01-22_Create-your-Personal-Page-now/index.md

 ![Screenshot_20250121_231652](<b836409030712d9d-Screenshot-20250121-233914.png>)

-Here is an initial website created from the repository's [README.md](<http://README.md>).
+Here is an initial website created from the repository's README.md.

 ![Screenshot_20250121_231734.png](<f7f1246d31b25623-Screenshot_20250121_231734.png>)

-It may take a few minutes for your site to be live at [https://yourusername.github.io](<https://yourusername.github.io>).
+It may take a few minutes for your site to be live at {{< newtablink "https://yourusername.github.io" >}}https://yourusername.github.io{{< /newtablink >}}.
 Congratulations, you’re now hosting on GitHub Pages!

 ### Step 3: Clone Your Repository